FreddyYJ/RandomTSW/README.md

 # RandomTrainSimWorld
 It will pick random route and locomotive from Train Sim World.\
 It will help you to pick Services jobs.\
-Current Version is 0.6.0 Beta.\
+Current Version is 0.6.1 Beta.\
-Delete your savefile before use new version.

 # Changelog
 v0.6.1